ash29111/Multiple-Linear-Regression/README.md

 ## Conclusions
 The temperature is an important factor to predict the demands of the bikes.
-32% of the bike bookings are made in the Spring Seasaon The demand of the shared bikes among the people increased in the year 2019, which might be due to the fact that COVID ended.
+32% of the bike bookings are made in the Spring Seasaon.
+The demand of the shared bikes among the people increased in the year 2019, which might be due to the fact that COVID's isolation period ended.

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->